jkubis96/JIMG/README.md

 * img_width - number of pictures for images included in x-axis

-#### 5. Composition of the raw images on the x,  y, z axis into the main photo in *.tiff format including all z-stack slices
+#### 6. Composition of the raw images on the x,  y, z axis into the main photo in *.tiff format including all z-stack slices

 ```
-operetta_annotation.image_concatenate(path_to_images, imgs, img_length, img_width, scale_factor, chanels, n_thread)
+operetta_annotation.mage_concatenate(path_to_images, imgs, img_length, img_width, overlap, chanels, n_thread)
 ```

 * chanels - list of channels included in composition analysis, eg.['ch2', 'ch3']
-* scale_factor - the factor for scaling pictures with different basal brightness intensities.
-Default 50
+* overlap - the percentage of image overlap defined earlier when taking a picture on the microscope [eg. 0.05 or 0.1 (5% or 10%)]
 * path_to_images - path to directory including raw Opera images ['Images' directory]
 * n_thread - the number of processor threads involved in the analysis adapted to the device on which the analysis will be performed.
 The more threads, the faster the analysis
 * imgs - a set of images in the correct order [from 'image_sequences' function]